Village offers pet-finder program for residents

-When Croissant, a five-year old Shiba Inu, escaped from Matthew Skidell’s backyard in September, the East Hills resident and his family searched all night, scanning roads and screaming the dog’s name as they drove through surrounding villages.
+When Croissant, a 5-year-old Shiba Inu, escaped from Matthew Skidell’s backyard in September, the East Hills resident and his family searched all night, scanning roads and screaming the dog’s name as they drove through surrounding communities.

 Most Popular

-Now, the village of East Hills wants to help residents find lost pets with a new search and rescue program called Pet Alert that the village recently launched.
-The program’s primary purpose is to aid residents through a stressful time and help tackle the many responsibilities of finding a lost pet — from contacting villagers, neighboring municipalities, animal shelters, police and more.
+Now, the Village of East Hills wants to help residents find lost pets with a recently launched search-and-rescue program called Pet Alert.
+The program’s primary purpose is to aid residents through a stressful time and help tackle the many responsibilities of finding a lost pet — contacting other villagers, neighboring municipalities, animal shelters, police and more.

-If a cat, dog or other pet goes missing, residents can call the Village Security’s 24-hour line, or submit a detailed form on the East Hills’ website outlining the pet’s information and both how and when it was lost.
-Village trustees will then mobilize and begin the alert, which sets in motion a series of steps, from an email blast to residents, to phone calls and the distribution of posters.
+If a cat, dog or other pet goes missing, residents can call the village security’s 24-hour line or submit a detailed form on the East Hills website outlining the pet’s information and both how and when it was lost.
+Village trustees will then mobilize and begin the alert, which sets in motion a series of steps, including an email blast to residents, phone calls and the distribution of posters.

 This systematic approach will support owners and help save valuable time in searching for a lost pet, said trustee Stacy Siegel.
 While residents are out searching for their pet, the village will make all necessary calls to expedite the process.